-Organized in Jackson in 1846, the first Catholic Church was burned by the city's eternal nemesis, General William ...
+Organized in Jackson in 1846, the first Catholic Church was burned by General William Tecumseh Sherman in 1863.
+A second ...
 More

 Cathedral of St. Peter the Apostle

-Organized in Jackson in 1846, the first Catholic Church was burned by the city's eternal nemesis, General William Tecumseh Sherman, in 1863.
+Organized in Jackson in 1846, the first Catholic Church was burned by General William Tecumseh Sherman in 1863.
 A second structure suffered a similar fate; the current cathedral was begun in 1897 and dedicated three years later.
 As the seat of the archdiocese, St. Peter's is home to the area's Catholic bishop and serves as general headquarters for Catholics in the state.
 Daily and weekly masses are held, with confessional services taking place every Saturday.

 Dating to 1889, this beautiful home was built for Bishop Charles Betts Galloway, an internationally known preacher of the Methodist

 faith and longtime head of the Galloway Memorial United Methodist Church, which is located across the street.
 Author of ...